GenR8ive/VizuLLM/README.md

 3. Ask LLM: "Create a weekly schedule for a software developer"
 4. Paste the schema: "Generate data in this format: { schema here }"
 5. Copy LLM's JSON response
-6. Paste into VisuLLM → Beautiful timetable ready to print!
+6. Paste into VizuLLM → Beautiful timetable ready to print!
 ```

 ## 🛠️ For Developers - Creating New Components